MeenalV/Django-BlogSite/README.md

 # Contributing to the project

-So you can contribute the project by following http://127.0.0.1:8000/hese simple steps :
+So you can contribute the project by following http://127.0.0.1:8000/api/docs/ simple steps :
 1. Move to folder you want the project to be present
 2. open cmd and use the following command : git clone https://github.com/MeenalV/Django-BlogSite.git
 3. The project is now present on your local system!!
+4. go to root directory of project and create virtual env using following command "python3 -m venv env". then activate virtual env and run following command 'pip install -r requirements.txt'.

 Happy Coding!! :)